 Figure 1.
-General process for the creation of semantically rich models starting from survey
+General process for the creation of semantically rich models starting from surveys.

-Only through this phase, which implies a logical and operational process of segmentation and classification of the raw data obtained from the survey, one can reconstruct an accurate and complete three-dimensional model, to be used as a support for the documentation and analysis of the Cultural Heritage.
+Only through this phase, which requires a logical and operational process of segmenting and classifying the raw data obtained from the survey, can an accurate and complete 3D model be reconstructed and used as a support for the documentation and analysis of the cultural heritage object.

-In a 3D environment, in fact, once the model has been reconstructed, the geometric element will be associated with a semantic datum, i.e. linked to knowledge information on the historical asset.
+Once the model has been reconstructed in a 3D environment, the geometric elements can be associated with semantic data, i.e. information about the historical asset.

-It is thus possible to identify, in the process that leads to the attainment of structured models from raw data, the recurring phases illustrated in Figure 1:
+It is thus possible to identify the following phases in the process that leads to the attainment of structured models from raw data (Figure 1):

-acquisition of survey data, through laser scanner, photogrammetry or a combination of both techniques;
+acquisition of survey data through laser scanning, photogrammetry or a combination of both techniques;

-first data processing, with point cloud registration, subsampling and noise removal;
+first data processing, including point cloud registration, subsampling and noise removal;

 segmentation and classification of architectural elements;